idvorkin/idvorkin.github.io/_d/remotework.md

 ### One head per box

 When there are many people in a room, but others are remote, it's really hard to engage with the people in the room, especially when they're talking.
 Need them to talk into boxes.
 Yup, as a remote person you get more value when everyone is talking.
 Arreeed.

+### Whiteboards

+You need a collabortive whiteboard app.
+My favorite is Excalidraw.
+Open source, keyboard short cuts, and multiple users.
+Strongly, strongly recommend

+## Building Culture/Rapport

+### Donut/Coffee Roulette

+Meeting folks 1:1 is ackward, force it to happen with a coffee roulette (Meta) or Donut for Slack.

+### Periodic 1 hour 1:1s

+If your goup has a 30 minute meeting culture, it's hard to get into the personal stuff, make the meeting an hour and you'll have space for it.

+### Make periodic IRL time getting to know each other

+When you get together IRL, focus on connecting, not on working, that'll pay dividends later.

+### Group quirks

+We bond by having unique shared experiences.
+Perhaps a team wave, or a funny clap.
+These also work in person but are probably more important remotely.

 ## The hard to replicate micro moments